FAQ

 Are there any recommendations specific to GCP, other than the nodepool and workload recommendations for clusters in GCP?

 Currently, CCM does not offer any GCP-specific recommendations.
-Support is limited to the recommendations specified in the documentation.
+For supported recommendations, go to the CMM recommendations documentation.

 Does CCM offer support for on-premises/Self Managed Platform (SMP) installations?